-Clerks often work closely with other departments within an organization to ensure that all operations run smoothly.
+Clerks often work closely with other departments to ensure all operations run smoothly.

 Typically Clerk has a High School Diploma or GED.

-A Clerk is an administrative or clerical worker, who typically performs a variety of tasks such as filing documents, dealing with correspondence, maintaining records, creating reports, and making phone calls.
+A Clerk is an administrative or clerical worker who typically performs various tasks such as filing documents, dealing with correspondence, maintaining records, creating reports, and making phone calls.

-Clerks are also required to handle customer inquiries and provide general information about the company’s services.
+Clerks must also handle customer inquiries and provide general information about the company’s services.

 In larger offices, clerks may be responsible for performing more specialized tasks such as preparing payroll checks or handling accounts receivable.

-Clerks are expected to possess a thorough knowledge of office procedures and computer software applications relevant to their position.
+Clerks must thoroughly know office procedures and computer software applications relevant to their position.

 They must be proficient in data entry and keystrokes per hour and possess strong organizational skills.

-Additionally, they must have excellent interpersonal communication skills as they often need to interact with customers or other personnel on a regular basis.
+Additionally, they must have excellent interpersonal communication skills as they often need to regularly interact with customers or other personnel.

-Lastly, clerks must be able to understand complex instructions and complete assignments in a timely manner while adhering to strict deadlines.
+Lastly, clerks must understand complex instructions and promptly complete assignments while adhering to strict deadlines.

-When interviewing a Clerk applicant and hiring the best candidate, it is important to take the necessary steps in preparation.
+When interviewing a Clerk applicant and hiring the best candidate, taking the necessary steps in preparation is vital.

 The importance of preparation when interviewing a Clerk can be seen in many different aspects.

-First, preparation provides an opportunity for employers to assess each candidate’s qualifications as accurately as possible.
+First, preparation allows employers to assess each candidate’s qualifications as accurately as possible.

-Questions should be tailored specifically towards assessing how candidates handle customer service issues or customer complaints while also giving them a chance to demonstrate their organizational skills and ability to multitask effectively.
+Questions should be tailored to assess how candidates handle customer service issues or complaints while also allowing them to demonstrate their organizational skills and ability to multitask effectively.

-Finally, preparing for interviews with Clerk applicants also allows for more effective communication between both parties involved.
+Finally, preparing for interviews with Clerk applicants also allows for more effective communication between both parties.

-This enables employers to go beyond simply asking standard questions about experience or previous roles held by potential hires and instead ask meaningful and open-ended questions related to relevant topics that are pertinent to the job application at hand.
+This enables employers to go beyond simply asking standard questions about experience or previous roles held by potential hires and instead ask meaningful and open-ended questions related to relevant topics pertinent to the job application.